kathy8/kathy8.github.io/_posts/2017-09-21-ruby_optimized_for_programmer_happiness.markdown

 What can they build?
 How do these tools function?
 What does it look like on an application built with Ruby?
 I need to visually see how it will all come together.

 Well I went on a little search and found some amazing sites built on Ruby and wanted to share.
 This definetly keeps my motivation up.
-Here are a few of the many sites I found.
+Here are a few of the many sites I found :

 1. Github
 2. Basecamp